lupyuen/lupyuen.github.io/src/plic.md

 # Serial Output in NuttX QEMU

-_What happens in NuttX Serial I/O?_
+_What happens in NuttX Serial Output?_

 To understand how NuttX Apps print to the Serial Console (via __printf__), we add Debug Logs to __NuttX QEMU__ (pic below)...